Skip to Content

 From the mysterious massacre of the sultan’s house and the Civil War spirits said to haunt the Beauregard-Keyes House to the witch of the French Opera House and voodoo queen Marie Laveau’s grave at St. Louis Cemetery, each of them is worthy of fireside storytelling.

-Some of these true stories might be a bit grisly for younger kids, but my tween-age daughter loved them.
-The only downside of the tour is that it runs fairly late and involves 2 hours of walking and standing, so she grew very tired by the end.
-Still, the tour is a must-do for anyone who loves history and/or horror, offering an entertaining and informative combination of both.
+Some of these true stories might be a bit grisly for younger kids, but my tween-age daughter had a great time.
+Accordingly, the tour runs fairly late and involves two hours of walking and standing.
+My tween was very tired by the end.

 • Book the Haunted History walking tour.